joseamador0898/dhrp-allocation/README.md

-# Differentiable Hierarchical Risk Parity
+# DDifferentiable Hierarchical Risk Parity:Learning to Allocate with End-to-End Gradient Optimization

 This repo contains a compact public-data implementation of Differentiable Hierarchical Risk Parity (DHRP) and the LaTeX source of the associated paper.